Celebrate the flavours of the season

 The maître d’ at Ernest’s, NAIT’s fine dining restaurant, wants his featured drinks to reflect and celebrate the highlights of a particular time of year, be it holidays, weather or related dining trends.
 All of this has influenced his selection of libations for Thanksgiving weekend and fall.

-Here, McCaskill (Hospitality Management ’09) offers recipes for 4 drinks now available at Ernest’s (try pairing them with meals, he recommends) that either bring out the best of season or dare to disrupt it with a splash of summer past.
+Here, McCaskill (Hospitality Management ’09) offers original recipes for five drinks that either bring out the best of season or dare to disrupt it with a splash of summer past.
 Either way, they're sure to satisfy in the face of cooler, shorter days to come.

 Aviation No. 88